 JuiceFS vs. Alluxio

 Alluxio (/əˈlʌksio/) is a data access layer in the big data and machine learning ecosystem.
-Initially as research project "Tachyon", it was created at the University of California, Berkeley's AMPLab as creator's Ph.D. thesis in 2013.
+Initially as the research project "Tachyon," it was created at the University of California, Berkeley's AMPLab as creator's Ph.D. thesis in 2013.
 Alluxio was open sourced in 2014.

-The following table shows the differences of main features between Alluxio and JuiceFS.
+The following table compares the main features of Alluxio and JuiceFS.

 Features | Alluxio | JuiceFS |